LaunchPad Projects are a set of GUI files that you can assign a token and PIN code to load onto your device.

-If the project is setup to automatically allocate users to the project, then a user credit will be used to allocate the user to the project, allowing the project to be launched on the mobile device.
+If the project is setup to automatically allocate users to the project, then a user credit will be used (if available) to allocate the user to the project, allowing the project to be launched on the mobile device.

 Otherwise, the user details will show up in the project allowing the project administrator to allocate the device manually.

-When manually allocating a user, the user must then enter the project token and PIN code again to launch the project.
+After manually allocating a user, the user must then enter the project token and PIN code again to launch the project.

 Each project can have multiple PIN codes, so you can grant and revoke access to individual mobile devices based on which PIN code is used to load the project onto the device.